sensu-plugins/documentation/development/developer_guidelines.md

 ## Naming Conventions

 * All binaries should start with either **handler**, **check**, **metrics**, **extension**, or **mutator** depending on their primary function.
 This is done to ensure that a user can tell from the command what the primary action of the script is.
-It also makes things eaiser for infrastructure tools.
+It also makes things easier for infrastructure tools.

-* Please format the names of scripts using dashes to separate words and with an extension (`.rb`, `.sh`, etc), and make sure they are `chmod +x`'d.
+* The name's of scripts should use dashes to separate words and contain an extension (`.rb`, `.sh`, etc).
 Extensions are unfortunately necessary for Sensu to be able to directly exec plugins and handlers on Windows.
-There is a rake task that is run by travis that will automatically make all files in */bin* executable.
+All scripts should also be made executable using `chmod +x plugin` or a similar method.
+There is a rake task that is run by Travis that will automatically make all files in */bin* executable if this is not done.

-* Any repos created need to follow te format of *sensu-plugins-app*, where *app* is the group name such as windows, disk-checks, or influxdb.
+* Any repos created need to follow the format of *sensu-plugins-app*, where *app* is the group name such as windows, disk-checks, or influxdb.
 The exception to the rule are repos used for the site or tooling such as GIR or sensu-plugins.github.io.
 This is done so that the rake tasks and other automation tools can easily parse Github and effectively work with the ~150+ repos.

 ## Coding Style

-* When developing your plugins please use the [sensu plugin class][1].
-This will ensure that all plugins have an identical run structure.
+* When developing plugins please use the [sensu plugin class][1], this ensures all plugins have an identical run structure.

 * When using options please use the following structure.
-At the very least your option needs to include a description to assist the user with configuration and deployment.
+At the very least the option needs to include a description to assist the user with configuration and deployment.

 ```ruby
 option :port,